alreich/abstract_algebra/docs/00_definitions.rst

 ---------------

-This section provides the usual definition of a direct product for Magmas through Fields, plus an alternative definition for Rings & Fields, referred to here as “squaring” the Ring or Field.
-By squaring a field, of the right order, one can obtain another field, unlike taking a direct product of a field with itself, which always yields a ring.
-More on this below in the subsection, “Squaring a Field to Obtain a Field”.
+This section provides the usual definition of a direct product for Magmas through Fields, plus a related definition for Rings & Fields, known as the Cayley-Dickson construction.

 Like Vector Spaces, Direct Products involve the combination of possibly different algebras, with different sets of elements and different binary operations.
-As previously noted, in many algebra texts, the notation used to describe multiplication (or addition) in one component algebra is the same as the notation used for the other component algebra.
-Readers are expected to know that the two implicitely refer to different operations.
+In many algebra texts, the notation used to describe multiplication (or addition) in one component algebra is the same as the notation used for the other component algebra.
+Readers are expected to know, implicitely, that the same two symbols or notational styles refer to different operations.
 For a computer program, however, the difference in operators must be made explicit.
 For that reason, care is taken in the definitions below to not conflate the operations.

 If :math:`G = \langle S, + \rangle` and
 :math:`H = \langle T, \oplus \rangle` are two Groups, then their